salabim/istr/readme.md

 print(x == 20)
 print(x == "20")
 ```
 resulting in two times `True`.
-That's because istr instances are treated as int, although they are strings.
+That's because istrs instances are treated as int, although they are strings.

 That means that we can also say
 ```